MicrosoftDocs/power-automate-docs/articles/desktop-flows/create-processes.md

 # Use Softomotive's WinAutomation with desktop flows

 > [!IMPORTANT]
 > From January 1st 2022, WinAutomation and ProcessRobot will no longer be supported.
 [Migrate](softomotive-migrator.md) your flows to Power Automate or delete them.
 See the [Power Automate Desktop](introduction.md) documentation to learn about the evolution of WinAutomation.
+Learn more about the Softomotive products deprecation [here](https://docs.microsoft.com/previous-versions/troubleshoot/winautomation/).

 Here are some tips before you start using WinAutomation with desktop flows.